Reyansh-Niranjan/CogniSecure/CITIZEN_DASHBOARD.md

 ## Integration Details

-The dashboard connects to Firebase Firestore to retrieve the `updates` collection.
+The dashboard connects to Firebase Realtime Database to retrieve the `updates` node.
 It uses a real-time listener to ensure citizens always see the latest information without refreshing.

 ```javascript
 // Example Data Structure